Archive

 Testing out photo editing at the Huntington Beach Farmers’ Market and Art Fair happening every Friday at Pier Plaza from noon to dusk — On skates this day, thus didn’t buy anything to have hands ready for a potential fall.
 Was this yesterday or 1975?
 And have you ever seen Heirloom Artichokes with purple flowers?
 I hadn’t, but the background looks best below.

-Cafe Rose Express: An Oasis At The Turnip Rose Promenade & Gardens.
+Cafe Rose Express: Oasis At The Turnip Rose Promenade & Gardens.

 May 19th, 2011 2 comments